-Chimère brings a diverse array of experience and skillsets to the realm of psychotherapy.
+Chimère (she/her) has an array of experience and skillsets to the realm of psychotherapy.
 An ordained Reverend as well as licensed counselor, Chimère likes to consider herself a theologian first and social scientist second.
 She obtained her first Master’s degree in Theology and Pastoral Ministry from Villanova University before obtaining a secondary Master’s degree in Mental Health Counseling from the University of Pennsylvania.

 Chimère enjoys working with individuals, couples, and families, and has a heart for millennials, whom she believes are all too often misunderstood.
-An ally of the LGBTQ community, a significant portion of Chimère’s work is dedicated to helping young men and women improve their self-esteem, live a life of social justice, and reconcile previous religious hurts.
+An ally of the LGBTQ community, a significant portion of Chimère’s work is dedicated to helping people improve their self-esteem, live a life of social justice, and reconcile previous religious hurts.
 A session with Chimère is a personalized hour that she considers sacred—it’s all about you!